Students Provide Water Filters to Puerto Rico and Learn a Lesson

 Discovering an Unfair World

 Developmentally, young adolescents are entering a stage where they comprehend that society isn’t fair.
 It is a hard transition for them.
 From the ages of 9-12, they were obsessed with fairness.
 Now they realize that very little about the world is fair and they aren’t sure how to feel about it.
-They recognize people being treated from one another based off skin color and feel guilt and outrage.
+They recognize people being treated differently from one another based off skin color and feel guilt and outrage.
 They witness how money shapes political decisions and they feel angry and discouraged.

 News like what is currently happening in Puerto Rico destroy the middle schooler’s notion of fairness and often leave them feeling powerless to do anything.
 As educators, it is our responsibility to address those feelings and, whenever possible, encourage students to engage and make a difference.